 Certain situations cause pest development.
-These can be categorized into 3: (a) Ecosystem concentration and simplification (b) Transportation (c) Man's attitude and demands.
+These can be categorized into 3: (a) Ecosystem concentration and simplification (b) Transportation (c) Man's attiude and demands.

-- (a) Ecosystem concentration and simplification: in the course of human development, man has simplified the ecosystem.
+(a) Ecosystem concentration and simplification: in the course of human development, man has simplified the ecosystem.
 This has caused pest situations in several instances.
-Examples of such simplifications include the following - i. planting of monocrops - ii. storage of large quantities of grains in a closed environment - iii. planting of improved varieties - iv. fertilization of crops - v. weeding which invariably removes competition vi. spraying of insecticides b.
+Examples of such simplifications include the following i. planting of monocrops b.
 Transportation: with the advent of fast means of transportation, a lot of insects have moved from their places of origin to new places causing serious damage in the absence of their natural enemies.